Gurixnder/Smart_City/README.md

 # Smart_City
 Smart City implemented using Raspberry Pi.
+The Goal of this sytem is to create a sustainable, enrgy and time efficient city which puts its residents first and improves the quality of their lives.

 The applications implemented in Smart City are mentioned below:
   # Flame detection